Topics Map > University of Chicago > IT Services > Accounts, Identity, & Security > Security

 - Certificate Term: 1, 2 or 3 years

-- Comments: include required contact information (you don't need to duplicate the requester email address here) as well as any additional information you want the certificate approver to know
+- Comments: include required contact information for the business owner as well optionally any additional you want the certificate approver to know, such as contact information for the technical contact

 - Pass-phrase: necessary if you want to be able to use self-service to revoke or renew the certificate (if necessary IT Services can revoke without using the password)